Associate Director, Advocacy

-Sara Rossi is the Associate Director of Budget Advocacy, supporting the Data for Health program.
-Sara brings to GHAI a decade of experience in global health program management, strategy, analytics, and advocacy.
-Most recently, Sara served as the Senior Program Manager of Advocacy, Finance, and Sustainability at University of California, San Francisco’s Malaria Elimination Initiative, which works in partnership with malaria-endemic countries and regions to advance evidence-based malaria policy and practice.
-In this role, she oversaw multi-year, country-led efforts to mobilize, absorb, and sustain domestic investments in malaria response across six low- and middle income countries in Asia Pacific and Southern Africa.
-Previously, Sara supported scale-up of point-of-care HIV diagnostic services in sub-Saharan Africa with the Clinton Health Advocacy Initiative.
+Sara Rossi is the Associate Director of Advocacy for the Data for Health program, leading both civil society and budget advocacy efforts globally for the Data for Health Initiative.
+Sara brings more than a decade of experience in global health program management, strategy, and advocacy to this position.
+Prior to her role at GHAI, Sara worked in partnership with civil society, public health officials, and government leaders in malaria-endemic countries and regions to mobilize, absorb, and sustain domestic investments in malaria response.
+Previously, Sara supported the scale-up of point-of-care HIV diagnostic services in sub-Saharan Africa with the Clinton Health Access Initiative.
 Sara is a dual degree MPH-MPA graduate from Columbia University’s Mailman School of Public Health and its School of International & Public Affairs.
 She earned a BA in Communications and Global Studies from UCLA and early in her career spent three years in the private sector as a management consultant to the healthcare industry.